laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 For example, we may not care to monitor our staging environment for uptime or want to provision less expensive resources.
 One way of achieving this is composing child modules and allowing their variables to configure these properties.
 However, for small changes, that can be a lot of work, particularly for already deployed resources (i.e., having to migrate all the pre-existing state).
-An alternative exists that is more "light weight" for smaller differences using the `count` property in `terraform`:
+An alternative exists that is more "light weight" for smaller differences using the `count` property in terraform:

 ```terraform
 # terraform/modules/blog/iam.tf